cuygur/oop-movie/README.md

   phones //Done
 - Style the rest of the page however you like.
-- Add the rating and genres to the movies in the home page and a description when you hover over one of them
+- Add the rating and genres to the movies in the home page and a description when you hover over one of them //Added rating but not genre, hovering is needed.
+MovieInfo div should be hidden.
+Fetch the genre IDs and turn them into string (use map).

 ## Single Movie Page